People (magazine): History

 In 2002, People introduced People Stylewatch, a title focusing on celebrity style, fashion, and beauty – a newsstand extension of its Stylewatch column.
 Due to its success, the frequency of People Stylewatch was increased to 10 times per year in 2007.
 In spring 2017, People Stylewatch was rebranded as PeopleStyle.
 In late 2017, it was announced that there would no longer be a print version of PeopleStyle and it would be a digital-only publication.

 In Australia, the localized version of People is titled Who since there was already another magazine published under the title People.
 The international edition of People has been published in Greece since 2010.

 On July 26, 2013, Outlook Group announced that it was closing down the Indian edition of People, which began publication in 2008.

 In September 2016, in collaboration with Entertainment Weekly, People launched the People/Entertainment Weekly Network.
 The "free, ad-supported online-video network ... covering celebrities, pop culture, lifestyle and human-interest stories", was rebranded as PeopleTV in September 2017.

 In December 2016, LaTavia Roberson engaged in a feud with People after alleging they misquoted and misrepresented her interview online.

 Meredith purchased Time Inc., including People, in 2017.
 In 2019, People editor Jess Cagle announced he was stepping down from his role.
 It was later announced he would be replaced by deputy editor Dan Wakeford, who previously worked for In Touch Weekly.
 Liz Vaccariello was named the new Editor in Chief on February 23, 2022, replacing Dan Wakeford.

-On October 6, 2021, Dotdash purchased People, including Entertainment Weekly, InStyle, and Chip and Joanna Gaines' Magnolia Journal in a $2.7 billion deal.
+On October 6, 2021, Dotdash agreed to purchase Meredith, which still owned People and sister magazines such as Entertainment Weekly, InStyle, and Chip and Joanna Gaines' Magnolia Journal, in a $2.7 billion deal.
+The purchase would be finalized on December 1, 2021.

 Teen People

 In 1998, the magazine introduced a version targeted at teens, called Teen People.
 However, on July 27, 2006, the company announced that it would shut down publication of Teen People immediately.
 The last issue to be released was scheduled for September 2006.
 In exchange, subscribers to this magazine received Entertainment Weekly for the rest of their subscriptions.
 There were numerous reasons cited for the publication shutdown, including a downfall in ad pages, competition from both other teen-oriented magazines and the internet, and a decrease in circulation numbers.
 Teenpeople.com was merged into People.com in April 2007.
-People.com will "carry teen-focused stories that are branded as TeenPeople.com," Mark Golin, the editor of People.com explained.
+People.com will "carry teen-focused stories that are branded as TeenPeople.com", Mark Golin, the editor of People.com explained.
 On the decision to merge the brands, he stated, "We've got traffic on TeenPeople, People is a larger site, why not combine and have the teen traffic going to one place?"